MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Team.md

 ---
-title: Team – Common Data Model | Microsoft Docs
+title: Team
-description: This describes the Team entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: Collection of system users that routinely collaborate.
+Teams can be used to simplify record sharing and provide team members with common access to organization data when team members belong to different Business Units. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Team